Relative Wavefront Error Correction Over a 2.4 km Free-Space Optical Link via Machine Learning

 Implementation of our wavefront correction algorithm, which leads to a reduction in effective excess noise, helps to compensate for the additional effective excess noise caused by the increased transmissivity.
 For $N=7$ modes, the effective excess noise was reduced by $0.0002$ for the morning campaign, $0.0005$ for the noon campaign, and $0.0001$ for the evening campaign, representing up to a $17\%$ decrease in the effective excess noise (for the noon campaign).
 Therefore, implementation of our wavefront correction algorithms could help mitigate the destructive impact of relative WFEs on effective excess noise, which can have a detrimental effect on secure key rates, in the context of CV-QKD across atmospheric turbulent channels.
 For example, previous work has shown nearly an order of magnitude increase in secure key rates for excess noise reductions of 15$\%$~\cite{Kleis2019}.

 In summary: We have presented experimental evidence of relative WFEs between multiplexed optical references and weaker signals, after transmission across a 2.4~km turbulent FSO link.
-We developed ML-based wavefront correction algorithms to correct for the observed relative WFEs, reducing the \textit{total} $\Delta\phi$ variance by up to a factor of 2/3.
+We developed ML-based wavefront correction algorithms to correct for the observed relative WFEs, reducing the \textit{total} $\mathrm{Var}(\Delta\phi)$ by up to a factor of 2/3.
 The impact of such a phase error reduction in the context of CV-QKD was presented, showing that an order-of-magnitude increase in QKD secure key rates is potentially achievable using these corrections.
-We have not identified the source(s) of the relative WFEs and whether the channel itself is contributing to the observed WFEs.
-However, it is important to note that identification of the WFE source(s) is not a necessary component of our correction scheme.
+Our wavefront correction scheme enables the practical implementation of RLO-based CV-QKD without introducing additional security vulnerabilities beyond those inherent to the underlying CV-QKD protocol.
+In particular, attacks targeting the reference signal do not introduce any new security issues.
+While we did not identify the source(s) of the relative WFEs and whether the channel itself is contributing to them, it is assumed that hardware imperfections are their primary source, given low birefringence of FSO channels.
+However, the identification of the WFE source(s) is not a necessary component of our correction scheme.

 \begin{backmatter}

 \bmsection{Acknowledgment} The Commonwealth of Australia (represented by the Department of Defence) supports this research through a Defence Science Partnerships agreement.
 A.F. and J.W. are supported by Australian Government Research Training Program Scholarships.